APAN-Anonymous/APAN/README.md

 ```

 ## Datasets prepare
-dataset files should be placed like below:
+Dataset files should be placed like below:
 ```
 ├─data
    ├─AWA2